Nurse Educator Master’s Degree (M.S.N.)

 **All faculty-supervised clinical practica must be completed in Texas.

-Required M.S.N.
-Core (27 semester credit hours) Course Number Course Title Hours NUR 6312 Evidenced-Based Practice & Theory for Advanced Nursing 3 NUR 6316 Informatics & Healthcare Technology for Advanced Nursing 3 NUR 6317 Health Policy & Ethics 3 NUR 6318 Pharmacotherapeutics 3 NUR 6323 Research Foundations for Advanced Nursing 3 NUR 6324 Advanced Pathophysiology 3 NUR 6331 Advanced Health Assessment (50 clock hours) 3 NUR 6338 Leadership & Roles in Advanced Nursing 3 NUR 6339 Population Health Epidemiology for Advanced Nursing 3 Nurse Educator Program Track (12 semester credit hours) Course Number Course Title Hours NUR 6319 Curriculum in Nursing Education 3 NUR 6306 Teaching Strategies in Nursing Education 3 NUR 6307 Evaluation in Nursing Education 3 NUR 6308 Leadership & Practicum in Nursing Education (150 clock hours) 3
+Required Core Courses Course Number Course Title Hours NUR 6312 Evidenced-Based Practice and Theory for Advanced Nursing 3 NUR 6316 Informatics and Health Care Technology for Advanced Nursing 3 NUR 6317 Health Policy and Ethics 3 NUR 6318 Pharmacotherapeutics 3 NUR 6323 Research Foundations for Advanced Nursing 3 NUR 6324 Advanced Pathophysiology 3 NUR 6331 Advanced Health Assessment 3 NUR 6338 Leadership and Roles in Advanced Nursing 3 Nurse Educator Option Courses Course Number Course Title Hours NUR 6319 Curriculum in Nursing Education 3 NUR 6340 Teaching Strategies and Evaluation in Nursing Education 3 NUR 6347 Roles and Financial Management in Nursing Education 3 NUR 6348 Advanced Nursing Clinical Practice for Nurse Educators 3 NUR 6349 Capstone Practicum in Nursing Education 3

 Total semester credit hours required: 39

 Students must also pass a comprehensive written exam in order to complete the degree.

 Carr Academic Graduate Scholarships are ASU’s premier scholarships for graduate students.
 Awards are based on undergraduate GPA.
 Students are considered for the Carr Academic Graduate Scholarship upon their acceptance into the College of Graduate Studies and Research.
 No application is required.